 If you want dental and vision care: Original Medicare won’t cover these.

 If you prefer all-in-one coverage: You’ll get all of your health care needs taken care of from one insurance carrier – so there aren’t so many moving “Parts”.
 That makes your health care much more convenient and easier to manage.

 Medicare Part C: Medicare Advantage

 Part C of Medicare refers to Medicare Advantage Plans (MA Plans).
 These plans are offered by private insurance companies approved by Medicare.
-When you enroll in a MA Plan your receive your health care from the insurance company not Medicare.
-Advangtage Plans offer the same benefits as Original Medicare Part A and Part B but they can apply different rules, cost and restrictions than Medicare does.
-For example they can require you to get a referral before seeing a specialist.
+When you enroll in a MA Plan your receive your health care from the insurance company, not Medicare.
+Advantage Plans offer the same benefits as Original Medicare Part A and Part B but they can apply different rules, cost and restrictions than Medicare does.
+For example, they can require you to get a referral before seeing a specialist.

 Medicare Advantage plans have provider networks (HMO or PPO).
 If you want to go to a doctor or hospital that is not in the network you could be responsible for all cost unless it is an emergency.
 When you travel out of state you may be out of network.
 Medicare Advantage Plans must include a limit on your out-of-pocket expenses for Part A and Part B services.
-The maximum out-of-pocket cost for HMO plans in 2019 is $6,700.
-If you use out of network providers your out of pocket cost may be higher.
+The maximum out-of-pocket cost for HMO plans in 2023 is $6,700.
+If you use out-of-network providers your out-of-pocket cost may be higher.